 Potomac Heritage NST Interpretive Concept Plan

-Appendices for the Trail "foundation document" provide additional information about planning for and management of the Trail network, as well as the history and significance of the Trail:
+Documents developed over the past 20 years provide additional information about planning for and management of the Trail network, as well as the history and significance of the Trail:

 ...A Proposed National Scenic Trail

 Authorized by Congress in the National Trails System Act of 1968, the former Bureau of Outdoor Recreation, Department of the Interior, published a "feasibility study" for the Potomac Heritage Trail in 1974.
 Click here to view or download a copy of the study (PDF; 28.5 MB).